Skip to content

 Three problems, in priority order:

 2. CPU↔GPU bounce every step.
-The dequant output is an f32 Vec in host memory, then Array::from_slice ships it back to the GPU.
+The f32 Vec lives in host memory; Array::from_slice ships it back to the GPU.
 Full round-trip per decode step.

 3. No kernel fusion.
-Even with GPU dequant, the attention path is: dequant → cast → scaled-dot-product-attention.
-Two separate Metal dispatches.
-Ideal: one fused kernel that does dequant + Q·Kᵀ + softmax + ·V in one shot.
+Even with GPU dequant, the path is dequant → cast → SDPA: two Metal dispatches where one fused kernel could do dequant + Q·Kᵀ + softmax + ·V in a single shot.

-On an M4 Max at realistic context lengths (1k–4k tokens), the CPU dequant cost is the dominant factor.
-That’s why --turboquant ships with a bold warning about “dev-grade CPU dequant, expect throughput regression” in the server startup log.
+At realistic context lengths (1k–4k), CPU dequant dominates — which is why --turboquant ships a “dev-grade CPU dequant, expect throughput regression” warning at startup.

 Key path (rotation + per-vector affine):